qiaochloe/bph-site/README.md

 - [x] Redesign the login page to look more like the registration page
 - [x] Add puzzle drop system when the hunt starts
 - [x] Display list of puzzles dynamically
+- [x] Reload the page when the user submits a guess

 ## By Puzzlethon

 Please mark the TODO list when you are done with something.
 These are just high-level tasks that need to be done, but you can add more specific tasks as you work on them.
 There are also more tasks marked with `TODO` scattered around the codebase.

 ### Backend
+- [ ] Validate that the guess is not an empty string
 - [ ] Validate that the guess has not already been submitted before
 - [ ] Automatically convert the guess to uppercase alphabetic characters